 Somebody Tell Aunt Tillie She’s Dead starts out as a light read, but then grows darker as the story progresses and the reader finds out more about Mara’s family.
 The story also becomes even more adult in nature; the second half of the novel features some R-rated scenes that are not suitable for teenage readers.

-Although Tillie is referenced in the title, she actually doesn’t make her first appearance until nearly halfway through the book, which was somewhat of a letdown for me.
+Although Tillie is referenced in the title, she doesn’t make her first appearance until nearly halfway through the book, which was somewhat of a letdown for me.
 I was also surprised that Mara was unaware of her existence until inheriting the cottage.
 Because of the title, I think she should have had a larger role in the novel.

 As delightful and charming as Gus sometimes is, he might offend some readers.
 He doesn’t hold back any of his thoughts–especially ones involving his romantic activities.
-He grew on me more toward the end when he put Mara’s needs before his own, but he reminded me far too much of someone that I actually know in person that I have to wonder if Christiana Miller knows this guy as well!
+He grew on me more toward the end when he put Mara’s needs before his own, but he reminded me far too much of someone I actually know in person that I have to wonder if Christiana Miller knows this guy as well!

 While I liked the story presented in Somebody Tell Aunt Tillie She’s Dead, I felt it had a very slow beginning since Miller focused too much on developing the characters and not also developing the world in which they live.
 For example, I would have liked to know more about dragon’s blood, since it’s mentioned several times in the story.
 How expensive is dragon blood?
 Are dragons pretty rare?
 Do they fly free, or are dragons only in captivity?